 Regarding my battle with illness, I knew in the middle of night after Day 2 that I was going to be ok.
-I woke up at 3am suddenly urgently hungry, having barely eaten for going on 8 days.
-I wolfed down a baguette (plain and by itself) and then had too much adrenilin to go back to sleep.
+I woke up at 3am suddenly urgently hungry, having struggled to eat for going on 8 days.
+I wolfed down a plain baguette (a bit bland by itself!) and then had too much adrenilin to go back to sleep.
 Instead, I spent half an hour or so checking over my bike and gears.
 This is how my bouts of MS usually end – suddenly.
 In the night.
 Like a switch has been clicked.
 I felt depleted and weak the next day – but not ill.
 I’d broken the back of this tour and still had 3 days left to enjoy.

 That fourth day was possibly the most wonderful day I’ve ever had on a bike.
 It’s difficult to express exactly ‘why’ without just listing off the superlatives that came to mind at every hair-pinning turn: the views were magnificent, and had variety too.
 And drama.
 Sweeping vistas afforded sight of where I had been; and also where I was going – stretching right off into the distance.
 There were small sections through shrouds of woodland, but largely the climbs were under an expansive horizon on perfect roads.
 Waterfalls and white water rapids passed me by; and tree-lines would be surpassed.
 The smaller vegetation would slowly thin out, then the cols themselves would be bald and windswept rocks.
 I would touch their tops, before screeching down their descents on the far side – back into the trees and their warmth.

 This was some sort of cycling heaven.